 The 2017 French Open marked his first Grand Slam title in three years, since winning the same event in 2014.
 And it was hugely important as it became known as "La Decima," marking his 10th title at Roland Garros.

-The current record for a Nadal racket is $139,700 when Sotheby's sold one in February linked to 12 matches in 2022, including his improbable Australian Open final comeback against Daniil Medvedev.
+The former record for a Nadal racket was $139,700 when Sotheby's sold one in February linked to 12 matches in 2022, including his improbable Australian Open final comeback against Daniil Medvedev.
 When Nadal captured his second title in Melbourne, he became the second man in history to circumnavigate the double career Grand Slam.

 Prior to that sale, Prestige held the previous record for a Nadal racket, his 2007 French Open Final Babolat, which was Nadal's first match-used racket to ever appear at auction.